MicrosoftDocs/SupportArticles-docs/Office/Client/word/print-failures-in-word.md

 - The Windows operating system
 - Connectivity or hardware

-Do not make assumptions about what is causing your printing problem.
+Don't make assumptions about what is causing your printing problem.
 Instead, rely on systematic troubleshooting to reveal the cause.

 Use the following tests to help determine the cause of the printing failure.